Kademi/keditor/README.md

  *     }
  * }
  * @option {String|Function} defaultComponentType Default component type of component.
 If type of component does not exist in KEditor.components, will be used 'defaultComponentType' as type of this component.
 If is function, argument is component
+ * @option {String|jQuery} sidebarContainer The place which sidebar will be appended to.
+If it's blank, will be appended to body
  * @option {String} snippetsUrl Url to snippets file
- * @option {String} snippetsListId Id of element which contains snippets.
-As default, value is "keditor-snippets-list" and KEditor will render snippets sidebar automatically.
-If you specific other id, only snippets will rendered and put into your element
  * @option {Boolean} snippetsTooltipEnabled Bootstrap tooltip is enable for snippet or not
  * @option {String} snippetsTooltipPosition Position of Bootstrap tooltip for snippet.
 Can be 'left', 'right', 'top' and 'bottom'
  * @option {Boolean} snippetsFilterEnabled Enable filtering snippets by categories and text searching or not